Skip to main content

 9:15 AM — 10:30 AM

 In this session we will explore strategies to optimize GivingData within resource-constrained environments.
 While primarily focused on foundations with smaller staff size, the session will also benefit individuals on smaller Grants teams within larger organizations.
 The discussion will cover practical tips + tricks — at every GivingData subscription level — to maximize impact within lean operations.
-We’ll offer diverse perspectives from the GivingData community — foundation staff, Client Success Managers, and consulting partners — on best practices for doing more with less.
+We’ll offer diverse perspectives from the GivingData community on best practices for doing more with less.
+Come prepared with your best tip(s) for maximizing GivingData for a lean grant team!

 Julia Jones-Brown picture